-Besides Hs, all other parameters are estimated indirectly from remote sensing data, and the full spectrum $E(k,\theta)$ is generally not accessible in routine in situ measurements.
+Besides Hs, all other parameters are estimated indirectly from remote sensing data.
+We also note that the full spectrum $E(k,\theta)$ is generally not accessible in routine in situ measurements, only directional moments are available from which a directional spectrum may be estimated (e.g. Lygre and Krogstad 1986).